openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 #### Maintaining known replicas lists
+status.ReplicaList of CStorVolume CR need to contain the replicas information such that data can be correctly served from these replicas.
+There should be RF number of such replicas with quorum property 'on'.
-ReplicationFactor number of replicas are identified and are termed as 'Known Replicas'.
-Having these replicas connected to target makes sure that data is available.
+Such replicas are termed as 'Known Replicas'.
-These replicas will have quorum property set to on.
-Note: There can be replicas whose quorum property is on, but are not part of known replicas.
-Such replicas need to be identified and should not be allowed to connect.

 For the case of newly created volume, all the RF number of replicas that connect to it with quorum ‘on’ can be added to known list.
+So,
-So, Add the replicas to known list by sending message to cstor-volume-mgmt if quorum is ‘on’ and its checkpointed numbers are zero
+- Add the newly created replicas with quorum 'on' and checkpointed numbers as zero to known list by sending message to cstor-volume-mgmt.

-To add any replaced replica or new replica,
+For the case of adding new replica or a replacment replica,
-Identify the case when replica turned from quorum ‘off’ to quorum ‘on’ state.
-Let this replica referred as R4.
+- Identify the case when replica turned from quorum ‘off’ to quorum ‘on’ state.
+Let this replica referred as R.
-Make sure there are no pending IOs on R4
+- Make sure there are no pending IOs on R (Why?)
-After this, all IOs need to be verified to be successful on R4 as well Inform cstor-volume-mgmt with new replicas and replication factor details If this fails, retry after some time
+- All IOs need to be verified to be successful on R until updating to CStorVolume CR is successful.
+(Why?)
+- Inform cstor-volume-mgmt with new replicas and replication factor details
-If cstor-volume-mgmt returns success, update in-memory data structures of istgt
+- If udpating CR succeeds, update in-memory data structures of istgt
+- If updating CR fails, retry after some time

 Testcases:
 - Start old replica and make sure it doesn't connect

+#### Notes
+- Control plane should never create more than initially configured RF number of CVRs with quorum ‘on’.
+- Quorum should be 'off' for replicas that are later created either to re-create replica as data got lost or adding new replica to increase RF.
+- CF is set at Lower_Ceil(RF/2) + 1 following the formula used in control plane.
+However, data plane can take any number of CF which is less than RF.
+- I/P validation need to be done such that DRF is >= RF
+- Considering the case of reduction in RF, istgt need to update ReplicaList whenever in-memory list doesn't match with the list in conf file.

 ### Risks and Mitigations